HSargeant/ohif-project/README.md

 cd api/
 npm i
 npm start
+or
+npm run dev will start the server in development mode.
+Server will restart when a file is saved.
 ```

-You should then be able to visit `localhost:9000` in your browser and see the server running.
+You should then be able to visit `localhost:8000/api` in your browser and see the server running.

+## .env

+if you want to add test exams to the project
+create a .env file to hold your evironment varialbes and put in your api folder,

+MONGO_URL =  " your mongodb connection string"
+CLOUD_NAME =  "your cloudinary name"
+CLOUD_API_KEY = "your cloudinary api key"
+CLOUD_API_SECRET = "your cloudinary secret"